Jjokiba/POE2-RunesOfAldur-Price-Checker/README.md

 **Step 3: Run the Script**

-Execute the Poe2-AutoValue.bat file and let the CMD Open then acess the lin in your browser.
+Execute the Poe2-AutoValue.bat file and let the CMD Open then acess the link in your browser.

 .Bat script:
 ```